Some minimal bimolecular mass-action systems with limit cycles: Feinberg--Berner oscillator

 To prove (vii), it suffices to note that a supercritical Andronov--Hopf bifurcation is possible by (vi).

-To prove (viii), fix rate constants such that the unique positive equilibrium has a negative real eigenvalue, a pair of purely imaginary eigenvalues, and the first focal value is positive.
+To prove (viii), fix rate constants such that the unique positive equilibrium has a negative real eigenvalue and a pair of purely imaginary eigenvalues, and the first focal value is positive.
 Such rate constants exist by (vi), see the orange curve in the left panel of \Cref{fig:F}.
 Since the equilibrium is unstable, there exists a stable limit cycle by (iii).
 Now perturb the rate constants slightly and create an unstable limit cycle on the center manifold via a subcritical Andronov--Hopf bifurcation.
 The equilibrium then becomes asymptotically stable.
 We illustrated the two limit cycles in the right panel of \Cref{fig:F}.
 This concludes the proof of (viii).

 We now show an alternative way to prove (viii) that avoids the application of (iii) and furthermore guarantees that the two limit cycles are hyperbolic.
-Fix rate constants such that the unique positive equilibrium has a negative real eigenvalue, a pair of purely imaginary eigenvalues, the first focal value vanishes, and the second focal value is negative.
-One finds such rate constants numerically e.g. by MATCONT \cite{dhooge:govaerts:kuznetsov:2003}: for instance, along the curve $\mathcal{H}_c$ in (vi) there is one such point (it is shown in blue on the left panel in \Cref{fig:F}).
+Fix rate constants such that the unique positive equilibrium has a negative real eigenvalue and a pair of purely imaginary eigenvalues, the first focal value vanishes, and the second focal value is negative.
+One confirms that along the curve $\mathcal{H}_c$ in (vi) there is one such point (shown in blue on the left panel in \Cref{fig:F}).
+The calculation of the second focal value can be performed numerically by following the method described in \cite[Sections 8.7.1 and 8.7.3]{kuznetsov:2004}, see the respective Mathematica Notebook in the GitHub repository \cite{boros:2022} for the details.
 Then perturb the rate constants $\kappa_6$ and $\kappa_8$ slightly along $\mathcal{H}_c$ to make the first focal value positive.
 Then a stable limit cycle is born via a degenerate Andronov--Hopf bifurcation (or Bautin bifurcation) and the equilibrium becomes unstable.
 Finally, perturb the rate constants $\kappa_6$ and $\kappa_8$ away from $\mathcal{H}_c$ to $\mathcal{H}_s$.
 With this, an unstable limit cycle is born via a subcritical Andronov--Hopf bifurcation and the equilibrium becomes asymptotically stable. \end{proof}

 We remark that the choice $\kappa_1=1$, $\kappa_2=\frac15$, $\kappa_4=\frac15$ in part (vi) of \Cref{thm:F_original} does not play a crucial role in the sense that for any $\kappa_1$, $\kappa_2$, $\kappa_4$ with $\kappa_2 + 2\kappa_4<\kappa_1$ we have the same qualitative picture: there is a curve in the positive quadrant of the $(\kappa_6,\kappa_8)$-plane that connects the two axes, and where the unique positive equilibrium undergoes an Andronov--Hopf bifurcation, which is supercritical close to the $\kappa_8$-axis and subcritical close to the $\kappa_6$-axis.